Monday August 2, 2021

 This issue can occur in other facets of a business.
 For instance, when recruiting a person from another country, the local talent pool’s skill set and work expectations may differ from where you live.
 These aspects are crucial to consider before posting a job online.

-For remote multicultural teams, finding the right time to have a meeting can be a hurdle – especially with people living on a different continent altogether.
+For remote multicultural teams, finding the right time to have a meeting can be a hurdle – especially with people living on different continents altogether.
 “Any kind of team meeting we schedule is late in the evening for some and very early in the morning for others.
 It makes quality team buildings and extensive meetings a hard task,” says Vita.

 Time zone conflicts can also make it difficult to work on deadline-sensitive tasks.
 If an employee needs immediate assistance or a second opinion, they may need to wait several hours to get a response from their coworkers.

-At Hostinger, we believe the perks of a multicultural work environment outweigh its challenges.
+At Hostinger, we believe the perks of a multicultural work environment outweigh the challenges.
 Therefore, we always look for the best ways to nurture culturally diverse teams and sharpen these practices as we grow.

 While there are many ways to achieve this, we believe the best practice is to start with the company principles.
-These are values that govern how everyone at the company should complete their tasks and make decisions on an individual, team, and organizational level – regardless of where they’re from and what they look like.
+These are the values that govern how everyone at the company should complete their tasks and make decisions on an individual, team, and organizational level – regardless of where they’re from and what they look like.

 “Hostinger principles are a constant metric to evaluate people and how they perform.
 Everyone has personal preferences, personality traits, and cultural aspects that shape who we are.
 Having the principles helps to unify our differences and align ourselves with Hostinger’s goals and vision,” says Laura Želvytė, our Content Production Team Lead.